 On the subject of pole strengths v gauge v wind loading see these articles.

 Now, it has been pointed out to me (more than once….) that these ‘tests’ of the wall anchors are only partly relevant “because they`re only being tested in shear”, not in tension, i.e. being pulled straight out of the wall as they would if the wind was blowing directly onto or off wall.
-However, as weight is put on the test bracket it will attempt to pull itself off the wall pivoting around the bottom, thus the top anchor(s) are in tension in these tests.
+However, as load is put on the pole the test K bracket will attempt to pull itself off the wall pivoting around the bottom (the T will do the opposite and pivot around the top), thus some of the anchor(s) are in tension in these tests.
 Always remember that the wind can act to pull wall anchors straight out so (particularly on a install with a long pole or large aerial) that should remind us that it`s important to have plenty of them in : more wall anchors = a stronger install.

 NOTE : the SWL in wood (just the screws*, obviously….) is significantly greater than for the screw/plug combination in masonry.
 In fact in some tests I was informed about the SWL in pine (a softwood ! ) was up to four times higher than for the screw/plug combination in masonry.
 I expected it to be as strong, or even slightly stronger, but not that much higher, and in softwood !
 It is obviously important that the screw is installed correctly (i.e. the pilot hole isn`t too big) and it`s tight, but not so tight the head of the bolt is sheared off, I wouldn`t go higher than the 15 to 20lb/ft quoted below.